 - First a word of caution: Before using the iPad (and the Cloud), check your facility’s privacy policies to make sure you stay FERPA and HIPAA compliant.
 In my facility we are not allowed to use the Cloud for student information, so any patient-specific data there must be redacted or removed in some way.

 - If your facility uses a documentation program you access via the internet, the iPad can be used to enter information directly.

 - The Reminders and Notes app that comes with the iPad automatically syncs with other devices.
 I store information on my notes app such as where a school is located, who the contact people are, and scheduling information.
 I also document meeting information or therapy treatment notes here so I can follow up later.
 Evernote also works well for this purpose.
 If you want daily reminders I find Popnotes is an excellent app for this.

 - Using my iPad for photos and videos is by far its most powerful feature.
 You can email photos, download video to Youtube and use this for documentation or for sharing with a parent.
-I have sent videos or photos of students using a gait trainer for the first time or sent clips to my teaching staff to demonstrate how to use the SoloLift or other lifting and transfer device.
+I have sent videos or photos of students using a gait trainer for the first time or sent clips to my teaching staff to demonstrate how to use Rifton's lifting and transfer devices.
 (Always ask parents before downloading video to Youtube because of confidentiality issues.
 Some parents do not mind the video being public, others want some privacy settings so that they can share the video link only with family members.)